raaslab/WallFollow/README.md

 `<arg name="world" default="$(find mavlink_sitl_gazebo)/worlds/2_wall_new.world"/>`

 Get Model Working:

-Add "rplidar_vert" folder to the location Firmware/Tools/sitl_gazebo/models
+Add "rplidar_vert" folder to the location Firmware/Tools/sitl_gazebo/models and replace "rplidar" with the one in this repository.
+By doing this you change the lidar from a GPU based lidar to a CPU based lidar.
+The GPU based lidar does not always work correctly and potentially sees through objects, giving incorrect data.

 ## Launch files
 ### Flight beside bridge girder